ansible/docsite/user-journeys/ansible-user-journey-maps.md

 ### Beginner tasks

+- Sets up Ansible environment with vsCode plugins
 - Installs and/or updates ansible or ansible-core
 - Installs or updates individual collections
 - Creates and tests playbooks
 - Creates inventories
 - Tests, publishes, and maintains all of these

 ### Intermediate tasks

+- Improves playbook quality (ansible-lint, handlers, etc)
 - Creates roles
 - Creates job templates (for AWX users)
 - Uses event-driven automation (ansible-rulebook - new)